AnjaliDeshwani/winsome-books-store/README.md

 - Cart Management with Add to Cart, Remove from Cart, Increase qauntity of Cart Item
 - Wishlist Management with Add to Wishlist, Remove from Wishlist

-....tune in for more features
+...tune in for more features

 ## Demo